 What follows is a summary of my detailed article on Nine Things Not To Do Before Bedtime.

 There are certain tips that you can follow in order to sleep peacefully at night.
 You can take certain steps in order to create a suitable environment for you to sleep.
 These tips are here to enhance your routine daily activities with minimal effort.

-When it is said that you shouldn’t bring your office back home, it is quite true as it truly affects your sleeping patterns.
+- When it is said that you shouldn’t bring your office back home, it is quite true as it really affects your sleeping patterns.
 You need to make your bedroom a welcoming haven for sleeping peacefully.
 De-cluttering your bedroom is the initial step that you need.

 - Avoid working on your laptop, eating, doing homework on your bed—you need to use your bed only for sleeping.
 Clean your room daily and maintain your mattress.
 Also, consider getting a new mattress if the old one is worn out and not comfortable enough to sleep on.